cbur24/AusEFlux/README.md

 **The datasets are free and openly available through the NCI's high-performance THREDDS data service:** https://thredds.nci.org.au/thredds/catalog/ub8/au/AusEFlux/catalog.html

 * The `notebooks/` folder contains all the methods and instructions for running the workflow.
-* The `src/` foder contains the python scripts for supporting the workflows.
+* The `src/` folder contains the python scripts for supporting the workflows.

 The methods in this repository develop an **operational workflow for production of AusEFlux**.
 This repository differs from the [NEE_modelling](https://github.com/cbur24/NEE_modelling) repo which describes the research methods that inform the [EGU Biogeosciences publication](https://doi.org/10.5194/bg-20-4109-2023).